shty32/shty32.github.io/index.md

 **My News:**

-+ NEW : Great pleasure to join the Tencent AI Lab for Game-related AI research!
++ NEW (06/2022): Brandly new character auto-creation framework is about to launch on a new awosome game for global game players!

-+ NEW (08/2021): I will be serving as a Program Committee (PC) member in CVPR 2022.
++ NEW (03/2022): Very happy to be invited as Program Committee (PC) member in CVPR 2022, ECCV 2022 and Siggraph 2022.

 + NEW (07/2021): One paper accepted to ICCV 2021 on the topic of multi-view 3D reconstruction via transformer.

 + NEW (04/2021): One paper accepted to IJCAI 2021 on the topic of in-game choreography.

 + NEW (04/2021): Our character auto-creation method is launched on the new game "Naraka:Bladepoint"！

-+ NEW (03/2021): Our new project ["Motion Completion Transformer"](https://arxiv.org/abs/2103.00776) is presented!

 + NEW (03/2021): One paper ("Stylized Neural Painting") accepted to CVPR 2021 as an oral paper.
 Cheers!